bunkua/Differ-PHP/README.md

 ### Install

-- You need to Composer is installed.
+- You need to Composer has been installed.

 Execute this command to install package globally: